-The debate over short term medical insurance has been a divisive topic for advocates of the Affordable Care Act (ACA) who are pushing to keep Obamacare the law of the land while restrictions on plans such as short term medical are eased.
+The debate over short-term medical insurance has been a divisive topic for advocates of the Affordable Care Act (ACA) who are pushing to keep Obamacare the law of the land while restrictions on plans such as short term medical are eased.
 Why are looser restrictions a concern?
-Some fear healthy individuals will flock to short term plans, abandoning their ACA coverage and making the federal and state exchanges older and sicker, which increases the cost of insurance.
-While that scenario might make logistical sense on paper, it’s not necessarily the case when dealing with human beings who have an assortment of opinions, reasons and convictions for choosing to buy an ACA plan or not.
+Some fear healthy individuals will flock to short-term plans, abandoning their ACA coverage and making the federal and state exchanges older and sicker, which increases the cost of insurance.
+This scenario has not been the case.
+Consumers have an assortment of opinions on the marketplace, including reasons and convictions for choosing to buy an ACA plan or not.

 Myth 1: Short Term Health Plans Only Cover Catastrophic Incidences

-“Junk insurance” is a phrase being used to explain short term health insurance in today’s news cycle.
-When compared to an ACA plan, there are definite differences, but whether it makes short term policies “junk” is in the eye of the beholder.
-As mentioned in myth one, short term health plans are structured like major medical plans and have a deductible and coinsurance.
-Because they are not required to meet the standards of the ACA, short term insurance does not cover preventive care, like immunizations, and there is typically a waiting period for pre-existing conditions.
-If these types of benefits are important to the patient, short term medical coverage might not be the best option.
-For individuals who don’t anticipate needing a lot of preventive care or medical treatment for a pre-existing condition, the lower monthly cost of short term insurance can be far less than a more expensive major medical policy.
+“Junk insurance” is a phrase being used to explain short-term health insurance in today’s news cycle.
+When compared to an ACA plan, there are definite differences, but whether it makes short-term policies “junk” is in the eye of the beholder.
+As mentioned in Myth One, short-term health plans have a medical deductible and coinsurance.
+Because they are not required to meet the standards of the ACA, some short-term insurance plans so not cover preventive care, like immunizations, and the plans do not cover preexisting conditions.
+If these types of benefits are important to you, short-term medical coverage might not be the best option.
+For individuals who don’t anticipate needing a lot of preventive care or medical treatment for a preexisting condition, the lower monthly cost of short-term insurance can be far less than a more expensive major medical policy.